JParramore/chat-overlay/README.md

 <br>

 ## Features
-- Toggle overlay on and off while at all times
+- Toggle overlay on and off in any sized video player
 - Play twitch clips posted in chat over the video player
-- Change overlay background opacity
-- Change overlay text opacity
+- Change background and text opacity
-- Change overlay chat message font size
+- Change chat message font size and styling
-- Light/Dark themes for overlay
+- Light/Dark themes
-- Move and resize overlay
+- Move and resize
-- User settings are saved
+- Settings are saved

 <br>